Cool water treatment time

 Seek medical attention for burns larger than 3 inches, deep burns, or those affecting face, hands, feet, or genitals.
 Professional care prevents complications.

-Keep burns clean and covered with appropriate dressings.
+Keep burns clean and covered with Collagen dressings.
 Change dressings as directed and watch for signs of infection like increased pain, redness, or discharge.